Developmentally Appropriate Learning Environments - Career Pathway Certificate of Completion (CPCC)

 Upon successful completion of the program, students will be able to:

-1. Support early learning by understanding primary theories used in early childhood development and education.
+1. Demonstrate understanding of primary theories used in early childhood development and education to support early learning.

-4. Build developmentally appropriate curriculum and classroom resources, which are based on knowledge of children’s developmental needs across domains, including cognitive, physical, emotional, and social.
+5. Build developmentally appropriate curriculum and classroom resources based on knowledge of children’s developmental needs across domains, including cognitive, physical, emotional, and social.

 Academic Entrance Requirements